oemof/exerpy/paper.md

 ![Structure of the ExerPy framework.\label{fig:structure}](exerpy_vertical.svg){width="80%"}

-### Data processing
+## Data processing

-The framework begins with the parsing of simulation data from models created in Ebsilon Professional®, Aspen Plus®, or TESPy, using the respective functions:
+A workflow starts with the parsing of simulation data from models created in Ebsilon Professional®, Aspen Plus®, or TESPy, using the respective functions:
 `from_ebsilon`, `from_aspen`, and `from_tespy`.
 It is important to note that the physical exergy, calculated from the entropy and enthalpy of the streams, is parsed directly from the simulation tools.
-In the cases of `from_ebsilon` and `from_aspen`, the simulation is run and the necessary data are retrieved directly from the respective simulation environments.
-The integration with TESPy is slightly different: the simulation is performed beforehand within Python.
-The resulting TESPy simulation is then passed to ExerPy via the `from_tespy` function, which is responsible solely for calculating the exergy values.
-This allows updating the exergy values in case the ambient state is changed without rerunning the simulation.
 Independent of the simulation software, users also have the option to supply their own JSON file using `from_json`, which must conform to the required format for exergy analysis.
-In all cases, these functions instantiate an object of the `ExergyAnalysis` class, which internally calls the `_construct_components` function to build the system network.

 During the parsing process, connection data such as mass flow ($m$), temperature ($T$), pressure ($p$), enthalpy ($h$), entropy ($s$), and physical